-It is Christmas and it should be time for having fun!
+It is a holiday time and it should be time for having fun!
 Send emails that will make your readers have fun while reading them.
 Try adding some silly phrase and read it over.
 If it makes you smile – you are on the right path!

 This works for your email subject lines, too!
 If they are engaging enough, this will make people open them straight away!
 It is always a good idea to A/B test a few different ones, save the test results, and use them for your future campaigns.

 Highlight the Best Part of the Holiday Email